 - With climate change already harming our communities and pocketbooks across America now is the time for clean energy, not expansion of dirty energy such as tar sands.

-- We don’t need another pipeline for Canadian tar sands.
-It may be in the interest of a few refineries and pipeline companies but it is not in the national interest of the US.
+- We don’t need another pipeline for Canadian tarsands.
+It may be in the interest of a few refineries and pipeline companies, but it is not in the public interest for Americans or Nebraskans.